 What are cockroaches?

 Cockroaches are a year-round pest that people living in Texas have to contend with regularly.
-Like American and Oriental cockroaches, some species live outside but move indoors while foraging for food and areas of safe shelter.
+Like Oriental and American cockroaches, some species live outside but move indoors while foraging for food and areas of safe shelter.
 Like the German cockroach, other species have adapted to living indoors and thrive in our temperature-controlled homes and businesses throughout the year.

 Though a cockroach’s appearance varies by species, its oily appearance, oval shape, long antennae, and quick movements are usually pretty easy to identify.
 Cockroaches gather and live together in large groups, so if you find one roach in your home, you can be sure that many more are hiding nearby.

 Are cockroaches dangerous?